1998 New York Mets season: Regular season

 Despite their collapse toward the end of the season, the 1998 season was notable for the Mets due in large part to the acquisition of All-Star catcher Mike Piazza.
 The Mets were in need of a catcher due to an injury suffered by their own star catcher Todd Hundley, and took advantage of both Piazza's disagreement over a new contract with the Los Angeles Dodgers and the ongoing salary dumping by the defending World Series champion Florida Marlins; unable to negotiate a deal, the Dodgers traded Piazza to the Marlins, who turned around several days later and dealt Piazza to the Mets for outfield prospect Preston Wilson, among others.
 Piazza contributed a .348 average with 23 home runs and 76 RBI during his time with the Mets and once again was voted to the National League All-Star team.
-Hundley, meanwhile, attempted to make a move to left field when he rejoined the team but it did not work and his tenure with the Mets was over at the end of the year when he was traded to the Dodgers.
+Hundley, meanwhile, attempted to make a move to left field when he rejoined the team, but it did not work.
+His tenure with the Mets ended when he was traded to the Dodgers after the season.

 John Olerud was again the hitting star for the Mets.
-He recorded a .354 average, the second best in all of baseball behind Larry Walker, and once again led the team with 93 RBI to go with his 22 home runs.
+He recorded a .354 average, the second best in all of baseball behind Larry Walker, and once again led the team with 93 RBI, to go with his 22 home runs.
 On the pitching side, another Marlins castoff made his presence felt as Al Leiter had his career best marks as a starter.
 Leiter won a career high seventeen games and added a 2.47 ERA.
 Rick Reed continued his career renaissance by adding sixteen wins of his own.